Advocacy

 Be a catalyst for change.
 Become a voice for people in need and an advocate for our efforts.

 Food insecurity is an extremely important issue—around the world, across the country, and right here in Nebraska and western Iowa.
-Help us advocate to end hunger.
-Whether you reach out to legislators, or work to educate your friends and family about food insecurity in our communities, every conversation is another vital step toward achieving our mission and ending hunger in the Heartland.
+The Food Bank works at the federal, state, and local level to advocate to end hunger.
+Whether you reach out to legislators or work to educate your friends and family about food insecurity in our communities, every conversation is another vital step toward achieving our mission and ending hunger in the Heartland.

 How you can make your voice heard: